Appeals

 - All decisions are only considered as final and ratified after final exam boards have taken place at the end of the academic year.

-Appeals against decisions relating to academic integrity breaches should be made using the procedure on Cheating, plagiarism, fraudulent or fabricated coursework and malpractice in university examinations and assessments.
+Appeals against decisions relating to academic integrity breaches should be made using the Academic Misconduct Procedure.

 When should I make an appeal?